Christianity

 alternative defender was the hired barbarian, one under increasingly

 autonomous tribal chiefs.
-When these mercenaries failed, the
+When these mercenaries failed to stem the tide lapping at the frontiers, the

 enemy